Effect of quantum resonances on local temperature in nonequilibrium open systems: Effect of quantum resonances on local temperatures of single impurity systems

 \subsection{Effect of quantum resonances on local temperature}

-We then explore the uniqueness/non-uniqueness of $\TMPC$ associated with different local observables in the off-resonance, near-resonance, and resonance regions.
+We then explore the uniqueness/nonuniqueness of $\TMPC$ associated with different local observables in the off-resonance, near-resonance, and resonance regions.
 To this end, we consider a noninteracting single-impurity system under an antisymmetric bias voltage.
 Figure~\ref{figa2} depicts the variation of $\TMPC$ determined by \Eq{def-Tloc-55} with the change of $\ep_d$.
 The displayed $\TMPC$ are associated with the electron occupation number on the impurity $n = \la \hat{n} \ra$ or with the local charge susceptibility $\chi^c$.
 In both cases, we have $\mu^{\ast,{\rm MPC}} = 0$ since $\Delta_L = \Delta_R$.
 For comparison, the $\TZCC$ versus $\ep_d$ are also shown in \Fig{figa2}.

 From \Fig{figa2}, it is clear that $T^{\ast,{\rm ZCC}}$ and $T^{\ast,{\rm MPC}}(n)$ vary smoothly and coincide closely with each other over the whole range of $\epsilon_d$.
 In contrast, while the $T^{\ast,{\rm MPC}}(\chi^c)$ agree well with the other two local temperatures in the off-resonance regions ($|\ep_d|$ is far away from the chemical potentials of leads), they exhibit strong oscillations in the NR regions.
-Such oscillations reflect the emergence of nonlocal excitations as a quantum resonant state begins to establish in the system.\cite{ye2016thermodynamic} Consequently, $\TMPC$ may serve as an indicator for the appearance of quantum resonances, if the magnitude of the associated local observable $O$ varies sensitively with nonlocal excitations.
+Such oscillations reflect the emergence of nonlocal excitations as a quantum resonant state begins to establish in the system.\cite{ye2016thermodynamic}

-To understand the quantitative agreement between $T^{\ast,{\rm MPC}}(n)$ and $T^{\ast,{\rm ZCC}}$ in \Fig{figa2}, we carry out some theoretical analysis by using the nonequilibrium Green's function (NEGF) method.
+To understand the quantitative agreement between $T^{\ast,{\rm MPC}}(n)$ and $T^{\ast,{\rm ZCC}}$ in \Fig{figa2}, we carry out some theoretical analysis by using the NEGF method.
 In the wide-band limit ($W \rightarrow\infty$), the spin-$s$ component of the steady-state electric current flowing into the probe is

 and the electron occupation number on the impurity is